This College Home Study Program is amazing, clever, very different from other programs and inexpensive too.

 Emma’s First CLEP Test

 Equipped with her Dual Credit at Home lesson plans, Emma starts studying for her first CLEP, Analyzing and Interpreting Literature.
 On test day, her mom takes her to a local testing center, which can usually be found at a junior college or a four-year college in the area.
-You can locate a nearby testing center here at CollegeBoard’s website.
+You can locate a nearby testing center at the CollegeBoard’s website.

 The Cost For CLEP Testing